maboerg/Closed-chains-of-polygons/README.md

 Figure 2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Left:&nbsp;`m = j = 6`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Right:&nbsp;`m = 8`&nbsp;&nbsp;`j = 4`

+Here the first questions arise:
+- Are there other closed chains with the described property?
+- Finitely many?

+## More ways to create chains

+We introduce a parameter `n` in order to establish a system of chains.

+## Counting the closed chains

+Our aim is to assess for each `n` the number `a(n)` of closed chains.
+As yet `a(n)` could be `0` or `infinite`.

 ## Program

 Readers are encouraged to program pictures of the chains.
 They may draw upon the following Mathematica code providing the enumeration of the chains.